igluko/minima/README.md

 ```
 It must return "true"

-Return to the Incentivecash and you mast see ping to your node.
+Return to the Incentivecash and will be able to see ping.
 Done.